nrdxp/nrd.sh/content/blog/axiosophy.md

 The key claim: **as $z$ increases, variance in $x$ and $y$ decreases.** Deeper understanding compresses ideological disagreement.
 At the surface, people shout past each other about rhetoric.
 At the bedrock, the structural mechanics of coherence leave little room for genuine disagreement, only for clarity or confusion.

-This is an **epistemological contraction mapping**: the prism is an inverted funnel with Justice as the attractor at its apex.
+This is an **epistemological contraction mapping**[^cm]: the prism is an inverted funnel with Justice as the attractor at its apex.
 The deeper you go, the more positions converge, not because of ideological conformity, but because _structural truth narrows the space of defensible positions_.

 | Layer   | Affinity  | Mode                   | Friction                                |
 | :------ | :-------- | :--------------------- | :-------------------------------------- |